kirubasankars/kdb3/README.md

 Note : POST following json document to same blog database.

-Above view definition has enough information to build and keep data update to date.
+Above view definition has necessary information to build and keep the data update to date.
 Let’s discuss in detail about view definition.
-Each view in the “views” section has 3 sections. “setup”, “run” and “select”.
+Each view in the “views” list has 3 sections. “setup”, “run” and “select”.

-“setup”  - set of SQL scripts to create view’s tables and indexes and etc. this scripts runs, whenever a connection open to view’s sqlite3 database.
+“setup”  - set of SQL scripts to create view’s tables and indexes, etc. this scripts runs, whenever a connection open to view’s sqlite3 database.

 “run”    - set of SQL scripts keep data update to date.
 DELETE statement is to delete documents, which are deleted.
 INSERT OR REPLACE is to insert/replace rows.